Jay W. Pscheidt, Extension Plant Pathologist

 2006.
 A regular section 3 registration was obtained in 2007.

 Application of Tilt will result in what is called plant

 regulation (PGR) effects.
 The young developing shoots produce smaller,

 greener leaves and shorter internodes.
 This picture shows normal

-shoots on the right and shoots treated with Orbit on the left.
+shoots on the right and shoots treated with Tilt on the left.